Optimising customer experiences

 “The beauty of Adobe Analytics is that it delivers value to all departments, from marketing and sales to IT operations,” says Wenger.
 “We elevated the role of analytics in our organisation to demonstrate the importance of data insights in driving more personal customer experiences across channels.
 You’d normally only expect to see conversion rates of around 1%.
-By reaching out to engage a customer through insights gained from Adobe Analytics, we’re seeing average conversion rates of up to 14%.”
+By keeping in touch to engage a customer through insights gained from Adobe Analytics, we’re seeing average conversion rates of up to 14%.”

 Often banks provide offers for new features or services as soon as customers log in, believing that customers want to engage immediately.
 But after using Adobe Analytics to analyse behavioural data from its 1.2 million e-banking customers, Raiffeisen found that the opposite was true.
 Customers wanted to get straight to their task when they logged in, not get bogged down by marketing messages.
 However, after logging out, customers were often more willing to explore options.